mholschbach/ctf/DeadFace CTF 2023/SQL/README.md

 # Category SQL

 Originally I didn't want to start with this category at all, but once I had started the environment, loaded the database and solved the first challenge, I couldn't stop.
+The environment with PHPMyAdmin helped me a lot to create the SQL statements.

 ## Setup a MariaDB plus phpmyadmin environment

 I used [docker-compose](docker-compose.yml) to start an environment with MariaDB and PHPMyAdmin.
-Use "root:notSecureChangeMe" for login to http://localhost:808, create a database aurora with utf8_general_ci and then import the [aurora database dump](https://tinyurl.com/ytsdav3b) ([local copy](aurora.zip)).
+Use "root:notSecureChangeMe" for login to http://localhost:8080, create a database aurora with utf8_general_ci and then import the [aurora database dump](https://tinyurl.com/ytsdav3b) ([local copy](aurora.zip)).

 ## Aurora Compromise 10